PruvoNet/squiss-ts/source/includes/_squiss.md

 Sends an array of any number of messages to the configured SQS queue, breaking them down into appropriate batch requests executed in parallel (or as much as the default HTTP agent allows).
 It returns a promise that resolves with a response closely aligned to the official AWS SDK's sendMessageBatch, except the results from all batch requests are merged.
-The "Id" supplied in the response will be the index of the message in the original messages array, in string form.
+The "Id" property supplied in the response will be the index of the message in the original messages array, in string form.

 Arguments:

 - `messages` - The array of messages to push to the queue.
-The messages should be either strings, or Objects that Squiss can pass to JSON.stringify.
+The messages should be either strings, or Objects that Squiss can pass to `JSON.stringify()`.
 - `delay` - The amount of time, in seconds, to wait before making the messages available in the queue.
 If not specified, the queue's configured value will be used.
 - `attributes` - An optional array or single object of attributes mapping to associate with each message